Pawn-Storm-Team/Pawn-Storm/README.md

 # Pawn Storm
-Max Van Raden and John Bedette 2021
+Max Van Raden and John Bedette, 2021

 Command Line Chess App with a chess engine opponent in Rust